BoboTiG/python-mss/docs/source/capture-api-design.md

 `session.pixel_space` and remains stable for the lifetime of the session and therefore the capture.

 `area` is valid only with a `Window` source.
 It must be `None` for `Monitor` and `Desktop`.
-For a `Window`, `None` resolves to `WindowArea.CLIENT`, the v1 default.
+For a `Window`, `None` resolves to `WindowArea.FULL`, the v1 default.
 Region coordinates on later `grab` calls are relative to the chosen
 extent: with `CLIENT`, `(0, 0)` is the client/content origin; with `FULL`, `(0, 0)` is the full native window origin.

 `FULL` means the native frame rectangle, including title bars, borders, menus, and other non-client chrome.
 It excludes compositor effects outside that rectangle, such as drop shadows, glow, capture-selection borders, and other external decoration.
-A backend is eligible only if it can honor the requested extent.
+A backend is eligible only if it can honor the requested extent. `CLIENT` is an optional backend capability;
+an explicit request raises `BackendUnavailableError` if no eligible backend can guarantee the client extent.
+MSS does not approximate it from platform-specific decoration sizes.

 `with_cursor` is tri-state for backend selection: